-Dr. John (Jack) D.M.
-Green joined ACOR as the Associate Director in Amman in October 2017.
-In this role, Dr. Green supports ACOR’s activities, including the USAID–SCHEP project.
+Jack Green joined ACOR as the Associate Director in Amman in October 2017.
+He supports ACOR’s activities, including the USAID–SCHEP project.
 He also serves as the project director of the Temple of the Winged Lions Cultural Resource Management Initiative (TWLCRM), at Petra.

+Jack Green’s academic and professional background is in ancient Near Eastern archaeology, cultural heritage, and museums.
+His current research and publication focus is the Tell es-Sa’idiyeh (Jordan) Cemetery Publication Project with the British Museum, which follows on from his doctoral thesis.
 He has participated in many surveys and excavations, including in Jordan at Khirbat al-Mudayna al-Aliya and Tall Dhiban.
-His current research and publication focus is the Tell es-Sa’idiyeh (Jordan) Cemetery Publication Project with the British Museum, which follows on from his doctoral thesis.

 He was curator of Ancient Near East at the Ashmolean Museum, University of Oxford (2007–11), chief curator of the Oriental Institute Museum, University of Chicago (2011–15), and deputy director at the Corning Museum of Glass as well as a visiting scholar at Cornell University, NY (2016–17).
 Jack Green received his B.A. degree from the University of Liverpool (1999) and M.A. and Ph.D from the Institute of Archaeology, University College London (2001, 2006 respectively).